NT009/workflow_builder/README.md

+## Installation

+1. Clone the repository

+2. Install dependencies:
+   npm install
+   # or
+   yarn
+## Available Scripts

+In the project directory, you can run:

+### npm run dev or yarn dev

+Runs the app in development mode.
+Open http://localhost:5173 to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.

+### npm run build or yarn build

+Builds the app for production to the dist folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include hashes.
+Your app is ready to be deployed!

+### npm run preview or yarn preview

+Locally preview the production build after running the build command.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.